martinvanzijl/masters-project/kubernetes/test-application/readme.txt

 TEST APPLICATION
 ================

 This is a simple test application for Kubernetes.

-Create this in Kubernetes running the following command:

-  kubectl create deployment hello-node --image=https://github.com/martinvanzijl/masters-project/tree/master/kubernetes/test-application

-TODO: It seems like I have to make a "Docker Build" of the application first, then refer to that built file in the "create" command.
-I'll have to try this in Kubernetes itself and see.
+It runs a node.js program which waits for a while, then seconds a "hello-world" response.

+The response actually has some variable data (e.g. a counter) to avoid sending "304" responses.